-- 5. Select an Ethernet device. - a.
-Enter device? to view available devices and the proper syntax.
+- 5. Select an Ethernet device, a Wi-Fi device, or a bridge.
+See Bridging for more information about bridging. - a.
+Enter device ? to view available devices and the proper syntax.

 '''

 (config network interface my_wan)> device ?

 Current value:

 (config network interface my_wan)> device

 '''